richardkmichael/carrierwave-activerecord/README.md

 # Carrierwave::ActiveRecord

-CarrierWave::ActiveRecord is a CarrierWave plugin which provides a storage engine to store file data in your ActiveRecord data store.
+CarrierWave::ActiveRecord is a CarrierWave plugin which permits it to use ActiveRecord as the storage provider for file data.

 It relies on the ActiveRecord API to be database agnostic.
 However, at this time, it is tested against only SQLite.